Skip to Main Content

 3. Failure to provide a reasonable religious accommodation;

-4. Harassment;
+5. Harassment;

-5. Making a False Report;
+6. Making a False Report;

-6. Obstruction of an EOI Investigation;
+7. Obstruction of an OTCR Investigation; or

-7. Retaliation.
+8. Retaliation.

 C. Protection for Freedom of Expression

 The University environment is unique in that there must be the freedom to express ideas and to foster communication on subjects that enhance the University's educational mission.
-Accordingly, while the University is committed to providing a learning environment that is free from unlawful discrimination, harassment, and retaliation, the purpose of this Regulation is not intended to abridge academic freedom or to interfere with freedom of expression as guaranteed by the U.S. and Florida Constitutions.
-As a result, the following are not violations of this Regulation.
+Accordingly, while the University is committed to providing a learning environment that is free from unlawful discrimination, harassment, and retaliation, the purpose of this Regulation is not intended to abridge academic freedom or to interfere with freedom of expression as guaranteed by the U.S and Florida Constitutions.
+As a result, the following are not violations of this Regulation:

 • The expression of ideas in an academic context to provoke thought or discussion on topics germane to the course and advancement of the University's educational mission;